Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 Common Use Cases:

-• Array of arrays (2D arrays)
+• Array of Arrays (Two-Dimensional Arrays)

-• Handling multiple strings (e.g., char *argv)
+• Handling Multiple Strings (e.g., char *argv)

-Combining Function Pointers with Arrays
+Combining Function Pointers and Arrays

 Example: Simple Menu Selection

-#include <stdio.h>
+#include

-void hello() { printf("Hello\n"); }
+void hello() { printf("Hello"); }

-void bye() { printf("Goodbye\n"); }
+void bye() { printf("Goodbye"); }

 int main() {